 4. Make sure your customers find what they're looking for

 It's probably safe to say that the music won't be of much help if your customers are looking for something they can't find in the store.
 Their search will probably take up time from helpful staff, and cause a domino effect large enough to affect customers who just want to pay and go and won't be able to find the available staff to help.
 Preparing for a sale is everything, so make sure things are stocked and in the right place.

 Also, try to display your available stock online through your website if that's an option.
 This way, people know beforehand if their product is available.
-And if you don't have the possibility to use your website to display your current stock, a service like Pointy can make it happen.
+Right now, this is more important than ever in order to avoid creating unnecessary crowds when social distancing should be top-of-mind.